wel51x/CarND-LaneLines-P1/writeup.md

   1. convert the images to grayscale
   2. apply Gaussian smoothing
   3. apply Canny Edge Detection with low_threshold = 50, high_threshold = 150
-  4. define the mask poygon
+  4. define the mask poygon for choosing Region of Interest
   5. Run Hough Transform on edge detected image and add the lines to the image via draw_lines()

 In order to draw a single line on the left and right lanes, I modify the draw_lines() function by looping through